pstolarz/sprops/README.md

 Lists may be easily emulated by iterating over dedicated scopes content.

-Refer to the mentioned header files for complete API specification, and the unit tests located in ./ut directory for an example of usage.
+Refer to the mentioned header files for complete API specification, and the unit tests located in `./ut` directory for an example of usage.

 Compilation
 -----------

 Prerequisites:

- - GNU make,
+ - GNU Make,
- - Bison parser generator of version 3 or higher (only in case of regenerating parser.c grammar definition file).
+ - Bison parser generator of version 3 or higher (only in case of regenerating `parser.c` grammar definition file).

 Compilation:

     make

-produces static library "libsprops.a" which may be linked into an application.
+produces static library `libsprops.a` which may be linked into an application.
-Unit tests are contained in ./ut directory and are launched by
+Unit tests are contained in `./ut` directory and are launched by

     make -C./ut run